 Las Vegas experiences thousands of pedestrian accidents and fatalities each year.
 Most of these pedestrian accidents are caused by some degree of negligence, either by action or inaction.
 If you have injuries from a pedestrian accident caused by another person’s lack of care, you may be able to hold them liable for your damages and losses.
 That is where the help of an experience personal injury attorney comes in.

-A pedestrian accident ensues when an individual – walking, running, jogging, or hiking – is struck by a motorized vehicle.
+A pedestrian accident happens when an individual – walking, running, jogging, or hiking – is struck by a motorized vehicle.
 Whether it happens in a crosswalk, on a sidewalk, or the side of the road, the impact is often significant.

 These accidents often stem from driver negligence, such as: